tatango/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
+ID | ID of the list
-phone_numbers	| The wireless phone numbers of the subscribers. tags | Array of tags to add
+phone_numbers | Array of phone numbers you want to modify tags | (optional) Array of tags to add replace_tags | (optional) Boolean value to replace tags.
+If it is true it will replace the old tags with the new tags.
+This value defaults to false if not defined

+### Other uses

+You can also use this endpoint to mass remove tags from subscribers.
+For example if replace_tags is true and your tags list is empty it will remove all tags from your numbers list

 ## Unsubscribing a Subscriber